CONFLICT OF INTEREST MANAGEMENT POLICY

 The FSP keeps and maintains a register in which all actual or potential conflicts are recorded.

 The FSP is committed to ensuring that all business conducted in accordance with good business practice.
 To this end, the FSP conducts business in an ethical and equitable manner and in a way that safeguards the interests of all stakeholders to minimize and manage all real and potential conflicts of interests.
-Like any financial services provider, the FSP is potentially exposed to
+Like any financial services provider, the FSP is potentially exposed to conflict of interest in relation to various activities.
+However, the protection of our clients’ interests is our primary concern and so our policy sets out how:

 - we will identify circumstances which may give rise to actual or potential conflicts of interest entailing a material risk of damage to our clients’ interests;